Nemesix493/DevPython_P02/README.md

 All the data will be saved in a directory named "collected_data" inside the project directory.
 But if you want save it in other place you can run the script and add the directory's path.
+The directory's path can be a relative path or an absolute path

 For macOS or linux use :